AvratanuBiswas/FluorPenPlugin/README.md

-# FluorPenPlugin
 # OJApp
-## A matlab user interface for analysing fluoroscence data from FluorPen instrument.
+## A matlab user interface for analysing fluoroscence (OJIP) data from FluorPen instrument.
 That is serving as an additional plug in for "quick categorical analysis".

 ### The software can read converted FluorPen OJIP .txt data format.